mailbox171/fctfoke-v04/readme.md

 (..)
 ```

-SAVE OUTPUT (may be useful later on), REPLACING CURRENT TIME IN FILE NAME
+Save the output (may be useful later on), replacing TIME with current time in file name.

 terraform output > tf-output-*TIME*.txt

 Example:

 `terraform output > tf-output-202109100924.log`

 Notice that an OCI MySql Service instance has been provisioned also, by Terraform.

 ### Accessing the environment

 You can notice that the output includes

 ssh_to_operator = "ssh -i ~/keys/ssh-key-2021-07-01.key -J opc@xxx.yyy.227.241 opc@zzz.www.0.6"

 Now ssh to operator VM through bastion